JieSun1990/JERFOUCRU/README.md

 <br/>The calibrated maps will be in **_Generate/Calibrated_** folder.

 **Functions**
 - **Create_Reference_For_Calibrate**: Create a reference map which will be used for Calibrate function.
 I suggest to use FOI map to be the reference map.
+This script will use the original FOI map from [step 0](#step-0-convert-foi-shapefile-to-foi-raster-map).
 I have run it and saved to **_Generate/Calibrated/FOI_**.
 - **Calibrate_Raster_Single_Files**: Simple script for calibrating a single TIF file.
 It is suitable when you want to try the calibrating process to a random TIF file.
 - **Calibrate_Raster_All_Files**: Perform calibrating process to entire [**CROPPED**](#step-1-crop-boundary-of-downloaded-tif-files) covariate files (bioclimate, demography, pigs, ...).
 Note that before using this script, you need to have the well-organized folders containing these covariate files.

 #### Step 3: Create a dataframe including all information of calibrated TIF files
 Extract all features values from calibrated maps at each coordinates and gather into 1 dataframe.

 **Input**
 <br/> The main input is calibrated maps created as above.
 Besides, we also need to choose 1 calibrated map to become a reference map.
 The reference map is the map that have least missing values, hence it will have full of coordinates in the endemic areas.
-The reference should be one of Bioclimatic features (as they almost do not have missing values)
+The reference should be one of Bioclimatic features (as they almost do not have missing values).

 **Output**
-<br/> Dataframe named **Original_Features_Endemic.Rds** will be created at **_Generate/Dataframe/_** folder.
+<br/> Dataframe named **Original_Features_Endemic.Rds** will be created at **_Generate/Gather_DF/_** folder.

 **Functions**
 - **Gather_Features_Dataframe**: Gather all values of calibrated TIF files and create a dataframe containing pixel coordinates and its values for each feature.
 You also need to rename the column names in the gathered dataframe because the original column names will be messy.
 Note that before using this script, you need to have the well-organized folders containing the calibrated covariate files.